insystemsco/Tanium-1/README.md

 # Collection of Custom Tanium [Sensors](#sensors) & [Packages](#packages)
 **IMPORTANT - This is Unofficial Tanium Content.
 Please test all Sensors & Packages in a Lab/Dev Environment before using them in Production.
-These have not been tested or approved from anyone at Tanium and I am not liable for anything your may break using them.**
+These have not been tested or approved by anyone at Tanium and I am not liable for anything you may break using them.**

 # Sensors
 **[Cylance_Client_Version.ps1](https://github.com/PoppaShell/Tanium/blob/master/Sensors/Cylance_Client_Version.ps1)**\